Lego Star Wars: The Video Game

-Lego Star Wars: The Video Game (sometimes simply called Lego Star Wars) is a Lego-themed, action-adventure video game based on the Lego Star Wars line of toys, and the first installment in the Lego video game franchise developed by Traveller's Tales, which would develop all future Lego titles from that point on.
-It was first released on 29 March 2005, and is a video game adaptation of the Star Wars prequel trilogy: The Phantom Menace (1999), Attack of the Clones (2002) and Revenge of the Sith (2005), with a bonus level from A New Hope (1977).
+Lego Star Wars: The Video Game (sometimes simply called Lego Star Wars) is a 2005 action-adventure video game based on the line of Lego construction toys of the same name, and the first installment in the Lego video game franchise developed by Traveller's Tales, which would develop many future Lego titles from that point on.
+It was first released on 29 March 2005.
+It is a Lego video game adaptation of the prequel trilogy of George Lucas’ movie franchise of the same name: The Phantom Menace, Attack of the Clones and Revenge of the Sith, with a bonus level from A New Hope.

-It was developed by Traveller's Tales for the Microsoft Xbox, Sony PlayStation 2, and Microsoft Windows.
+It was developed by Traveller's Tales for the Xbox, PlayStation 2, and Windows.
 Griptonite Games developed the Game Boy Advance version.
 These initial versions were published in April 2005.
 A Macintosh port, developed by Aspyr, was released in August 2005.
 A GameCube version of the game was released on 25 October 2005.
-All versions were published by Eidos Interactive and Giant Interactive Entertainment.
+All versions were published by Eidos Interactive and Giant Interactive Entertainment (now TT Games Publishing).

+The game received generally favorable reviews from critics.
+A sequel, Lego Star Wars II: The Original Trilogy, was released in 2006.
+The two games were compiled in Lego Star Wars: The Complete Saga, released in 2007.